Five Days on the Raw Edge: A Winter Guide to Pembrokeshire's Savage Coast

 I sat in the nave for twenty minutes.
 The wooden ceiling, a masterpiece of 16th-century carving, seemed to absorb and soften the gray light from the clerestory windows.
 An organist was practicing somewhere out of sight—Bach, or maybe something older.
 My boots dripped on the stone floor.

-Choral Evensong happens at 17:30 most days.
+Choral Evensong happens at 17:30 most days (check 01437 720202 for exact schedule).
 Even if you're not religious, go.
 The acoustics turn the choir into something that raises the hair on your arms.
 It's free, it's warm, and it's been happening here for centuries.

-Next door, the Bishop's Palace (CADW site, £4.50 entry, open 10:00–16:00 winter) is atmospheric in summer.
+Next door, the Bishop's Palace (CADW site, £4.50 entry, open 10:00–16:00 winter, closed 24–26 December and 1 January) is atmospheric in summer.
 In winter mist, it's genuinely unsettling.
 The great hall's walls still stand, window openings like empty eye sockets.
 I was the only visitor at 11:00 AM on a Tuesday.
 The ticket seller—a retired teacher named Brian—walked me through the undercroft and pointed out the 14th-century drainage system, which apparently still works.
 We agreed this was impressive and slightly disturbing.

 Whitesands Bay: Two Miles of Empty Sand